 “Evaporational cooling is an incredibly efficient process for removing heat, and our bodies do it all by themselves.
 A little help can increase the cooling effect,” Scheckel says.

-Chill in the basement
+5. Chill in the basement

-“Warm, moist air will cause condensation on cool surfaces such as basement walls, ultimately increasing the humidity in your home,” he says.
+“Warm, moist air will cause condensation on cool surfaces such as basement walls, ultimately increasing the humidity in your home,” Scheckel says.

 “AC efficiency is mostly a function of the technology,” Scheckel says.
 “Keep the filter clean to allow for good air movement and keep the unit level so the condensation drains properly.”

-Step in the shower, spray yourself with a water bottle or use a cool cloth on the back of your neck.
-And if you don’t chill out right away, don’t give up.
+Step in the shower, hop in a pool, spray yourself with a water bottle or use a cool cloth on the back of your neck.
+If you don’t chill out right away, don’t give up.